 - Have a good command of English.

 APECS coordinated the application and review process; recommendations from APECS based on the review process were delivered for final selection to the CAFF and IASC Secretariats.
-The 2020 applications are open unti 20 November, 2019.
+The 2020 applications are now closed.
 Full information is available on the APECS website.
 Here is also a direct link to the 2020 application form.

 Conservation of Arctic Flora and Fauna (CAFF)